MixinNetwork/developers.mixin.one/developers-docs/docs/api/pin/pin-update.md

 <APIMetaPanel scope="Authorized" scopeNote="" />

 <APIPayload>{`{
-  "old_pin":  "Empty string or encrypted old PIN" "pin":      "Encrypted PIN"
+  "old_pin":  "Encrypted old PIN or empty for setup a new PIN" "pin":      "Encrypted new PIN"
 }
 `}</APIPayload>